detoxio-ai/hacktor/README.md

-# Chakra
+# Hector

 ## Why does it exist?

-Chakra is a versatile tool for:
+Hector is a versatile tool for:

 - **Web App Pentesters & Security Engineers**: Security test GenAI Chatbots, Assistants, and Agents.
 - **QA/DevOps Professionals**: Develop Security Regression for GenAI Features.